Halloween 4: The Return of Michael Myers: Plot

 On October 30, 1988, Michael Myers, who has been comatose for ten years since the explosion at Haddonfield Memorial Hospital, (Note: As depicted in Halloween II (1981)) is being transferred from Ridgemont Federal Sanitarium to Smith's Grove Sanitarium.
 During the transfer, when Michael overhears that he has a niece living in Haddonfield, he awakens, kills the ambulance personnel and heads back to his hometown to kill her.

+In Haddonfield, Laurie Strode's orphaned daughter Jamie Lloyd suffers from nightmares about The Shape and is bullied at school for being the niece of "the boogeyman".
+On Halloween night, her foster parents Richard and Darlene Carruthers plan to go to a business meeting and leave their teenage daughter Rachel to babysit, forcing her to cancel a date with her boyfriend Brady.
+Rachel makes plans to take Jamie trick-or-treating, but she declines and they instead settle on buying ice cream after school.
-Dr. Loomis, who also survived the explosion, learns of Michael's escape and gives chase once again.

-Loomis follows Michael to a gas station and diner, where Michael has killed a mechanic for his coveralls, along with a female clerk.
-Michael escapes in a tow truck, igniting the gas pumps causing an explosion, destroying Loomis's car given by Ridgemont in the process and disabling the phone lines.
+Back at Ridgemont, a now aged and scarred Dr. Loomis, who also survived the explosion, learns of Michael's escape and gives chase back to Haddonfield once again.
+While driving to Haddonfield, Loomis stops at a gas station and diner, where Michael has killed a mechanic for his coveralls, along with a female clerk.
+After Loomis discovers and fails to negotiate with Michael, a gunfight erupts and Michael escapes in a tow truck, igniting the gas pumps causing an explosion, destroying Loomis's car given by Ridgemont in the process and disabling the phone lines.
 Loomis continues to pursue Michael on foot.
-Loomis then hitches a ride with a priest in a pick-up truck.

-In Haddonfield, Laurie Strode's orphaned daughter Jamie Lloyd suffers from nightmares about The Shape and is bullied at school for being the niece of "the boogeyman."
-On Halloween night, her foster parents Richard and Darlene Carruthers go to a party and leave their teenage daughter Rachel to babysit, forcing her to cancel a date with her boyfriend Brady.
-Rachel picks Jamie up after school to buy ice cream and a Halloween costume.
+Rachel and her friend Lindsey pick Jamie up after school where Jamie changes her mind and decides to go trick-or-treating that night.
 Jamie decides on a clown costume when Michael suddenly appears to steal a new mask.
 He goes after his niece but flees when she screams in horror.
+Meanwhile, Loomis hitches a ride with an eccentric priest named Reverend Jackson P. Sayer in a Dodge B series pickup truck.

-That night, as Rachel and Jamie are trick-or-treating, Michael breaks into the Carruthers' house and kills the family dog.
+That night, as Rachel and Jamie are trick-or-treating, Michael breaks into the Carruthers' house, kills the family dog, and finds out Jamie's identity after finding several photos of Laurie in the house.
 Loomis arrives in Haddonfield and warns the new sheriff, Ben Meeker, that Michael has returned.
 They immediately go out to search for the girls.
-At the power station Michael throws an electrician into a transformer, plunging the entire town into darkness.
+At a power plant, Michael throws the utility worker into the transformer, causing an entire power outage in the area.
 He proceeds to kill most of the town's police force, prompting the locals to form a lynch mob.